 Just assume how easy it could be to guess that for even by a mediocre hacker. haha!
 I had a smile on your face.

 You have to make it a unique one, which could not be guessed at all.
 If you don’t know how to do that, here I have created a guide to change the WordPress username with ease.

 3. Change the WordPress login URL

 Again by default, WordPress creates a URL for your website to make a login.
 I hope you have already observed it.
 It starts some like yourdomainname/wp-admin

-This goes common for any of the website, and easily guessed by the hackers too.
+This goes common for any of the websites, and easily guessed by hackers too.
 So rename it sooner as possible and get rid of the sword hanging on your head all the time.
 Here is the guide to change the WordPress login URL.

 Saying Lockdown means, you should set up a lockdown feature for your WordPress blog.